 Born Yesterday (1950) Directed by George Cukor.
 Judy Holliday, William Holden, Broderick Crawford.
 103 min.

 In Born Yesterday, Harry's junk business represents the abuses of capitalism, which must be reformed by the ideals of democracy.
 This is symbolized by the 1950s agenda of taming Billie's comically rowdy behavior and indoctrinate her with a little middle class virtue and restraint, especially sexual restraint.
+This film is shockingly topical in 2018, I don't have to connect the dots for you.
 In many films, hero or heroine are transformed when they take off their glasses.
 In Born Yesterday Billie puts her glasses on.

 (Ad from moviediva's collection)